 - If a letter box is not available, it is a good idea to leave a tin or box near the service pipe (standpipe) where dockets can be safely stored.

-- The contractor is required to ‘round down’ the level on the sight gauges to the nearest 100 litres mark at both the before and after pumping read.
+- The contractor is required to ‘round down’ the level on the truck's sight gauges to the nearest 100 litres mark at both the before and after pumping read.

 Shoalhaven Water recommends that customers confirm the volume extracted by reading the sight gauges attached to each tanker and comparing the levels against the docket.
 Arrangements can be made for scheduled services to be conducted at reasonable specified times to enable customers to attend and sight gauges.